 Continuing Education Credit Certificates

-Certificates of completion for pre-convention workshops and eligible in-convention workshops will be issued to participants post-convention.
+Certificates of completion for eligible workshops will be issued to participants following the virtual event

 Check back in January for a list of Section Featured Speakers, Chair Addresses, or Symposium Organizers.